20 Dec Scar Management after Plastic Surgery

 Surgical Technique and Scars

 Proper scar management begins in the operating room with meticulous surgical technique.
-Using fine instruments and sutures, Dr. Watts aligns the wound edges to reduce tension and create a thin, uniform scar.
-Minimising tension is critical – scars tend to widen and thicken under tension.
-Where possible, he places incisions along natural skin creases or borders to camouflage them.
+Using fine instruments and sutures, Dr. Watts aligns the wound edges to reduce tension and make a thin, uniform scar.
+Reducing tension is critical as scars tend to widen and thicken under tension.
+Where possible, he places incisions along skin creases or borders to camouflage them.
 For example:

-- Abdominoplasty (tummy tuck) incisions are place in the bikini line
+- Abdominoplasty/tummy tuck incisions are placed in the bikini line

 - Facelift incisions are placed around the ear and in the hairline